RocklandUOW/app_service/README.md

     # open the docs to test api calls
     > click the link presented in the console

+    # append /docs to the url
+    > test individual methods that you created on that webpage
 ```

 ## Pushing instructions